COVID-19 Enhanced Safety Protocols

 - Guests will receive sanitizing wipes before the trip to use for wiping down any personal items, if they wish to.

-- Vehicles will be deep cleaned once a day.
+- Vehicles will be cleaned daily.

 - Nat Hab equipment will be sanitized frequently.